AAJ National Committees

-AAJ President-Elect Tad Thomas has started planning for his term as AAJ President and is looking for AAJ members to volunteer and take an active role in helping AAJ further its mission.
+Each Spring, AAJ's President-Elect starts planning for their term as AAJ President and looks for AAJ members to volunteer and take an active role in helping AAJ further its mission.

 Identifies priority issues relating to the Amicus Curiae program and addresses those issues by submitting amicus briefs.
 The committee shall ensure that important public policy arguments in support of victims’ rights are presented to the courts across this country.

 Reviews financial audits of AAJ and follows up on any issues identified by auditors.

 Provides oversight of the annual AAJ budget and financial operations.
 Members are elected to serve on this committee.

 Reviews board members’ compliance with Board requirements.
 Members are elected to serve on this committee.

 Provides organizational review and evaluation of winter and annual conventions and makes convention destination recommendations to the Executive Committee and BOG.

 Diversity and Inclusion Committee